7 Books Like My Year Of Rest And Relaxation

 2. Eleanor Oliphant Is Completely Fine

 Eleanor Oliphant works her day job.
 She has her weekend routine of going to the store and getting drunk.
-Then she goes back to work on Monday, and she’s good at her job.
+Then she returns to work on Monday and is good at her job.
 The author represents her as a routine-centered personality.
-At first, when I was first introduced to this character, I thought she was an older woman because of her attitude and her judgment, but I was wrong.
+When I was first introduced to this character, I thought she was an older woman because of her attitude and judgment, but I was wrong.

 Eleanor becomes obsessed with a musician.
 She falls in love with this musician and tries to undergo this full transformation to meet up with him at the right time.
 They fall in love, and it shows her transformation in ways beyond the external by how she changes on the inside.